-- Wait 10-15 minutes and re-test blood glucose. - 3.
+- 2. Wait 10-15 minutes and re-test blood glucose. - 3.
 On target or blood glucose over 80?
 Stop treating and see #4. - 4.
 Below target?
 Blood glucose under 70?
 Repeat step 1 and 2. - 5.
 On target, blood glucose over 70?
 Stop treating.
 Ask student if meal/snack was missed.
 If blood glucose is improved, but next regular meal is more than one hour away, follow treatment with an extra snack per medical provider's orders (usually a carbohydrate and protein).
 Often the student will carry a snack and should be allowed to eat it.
 Obtain a snack if child does not have one.
-Student can return to class. - 6.
-If no improvement, call parent/guardian and advise physician medical evaluation.
+Student can return to class.